esevinc/EmotionPrediction/README.md

 in which all related csv files are provided.

-Datasets are in DB folder
+Datasets are in DB folder.